typpo/blog/source/_posts/2012-12-16-an-introduction-to-custom-shaders-with-three-dot-js.markdown

 ## Using shaders in Three.js

-Include your GLSL shaders on the page in script tags, like so:
+Include your GLSL shaders on your page in script tags, like so:

 {% codeblock lang:html %}
 <script type="x-shader/x-vertex" id="vertexShader">